All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are these peptides suitable for healthy aging prevention?

-MOTS-c shows promise for healthy aging applications due to its metabolic optimization properties and exercise performance benefits.
+MOTS-c shows promise for healthy aging applications due to its metabolic improvement properties and exercise performance benefits.
 SS-31's role in healthy aging is less established, as most research focuses on pathological mitochondrial dysfunction.
 MOTS-c represents a more practical choice for preventive mitochondrial support in healthy adults.

 What monitoring is required during treatment?

 MOTS-c therapy typically requires baseline and quarterly monitoring of glucose levels, lipid panels, and liver function tests.
-SS-31 monitoring involves more comprehensive assessments including cardiac function tests, neurological evaluations, and specialized mitochondrial function markers depending on the underlying condition being treated.
+SS-31 monitoring involves more thorough assessments including cardiac function tests, neurological evaluations, and specialized mitochondrial function markers depending on the underlying condition being treated.

 How do I know if I have mitochondrial dysfunction?